 How to Repot

 Grasp the base of the Thanksgiving Cactus firmly while inverting the pot.
-Gently slide the plant and root ball from the pot, being careful not to damage any roots that are growing out the drainage holes.
+Then, gently slide the plant and root ball from the pot, careful not to damage any roots.

-Brush away as much of the old soil as possible to expose the roots.
+Brush away as much old soil as possible to expose the roots.
 Gently rinse any additional soil away from the roots.
-Examine the exposed roots carefully, checking for brown or soggy sections.
+Examine the roots carefully, checking for brown or soggy sections.
 Cut any damaged areas back to healthy, white tissue before proceeding.

-Fill the new pot with enough potting soil to allow the plant to sit at the same height it was in the old pot.
-Set the plant on the soil in the bottom of the pot and gently fill around it until it can stand upright unsupported.
-Water the pot to settle the soil.
-Add additional soil, if needed.
+Fill the new pot with enough soil to allow the plant to sit at the same height as in the old pot.
+Set the plant on the soil in the bottom of the pot and gently fill around it until it can stand upright unsupported—water the pot to settle the soil.
+Add additional soil if needed.

 Give the Thanksgiving Cactus a shot of liquid fertilizer mixed at half strength to help with transplant shock.
-Continue fertilizing monthly until late summer.
+Then, continue fertilizing monthly until late summer.